Montgomery St. Peter Montgomery St. Peter

 Stinger Season.
 The time of year when poisonous jellyfish inhabit the coastal waters of tropical North Queensland.
 Stinger season starts in late October and lasts until May.
 Only swim in netted areas or with a wetsuit when in the reef.

 Sun Protection.
 The UV is often extreme on sunny days.
-It best to wear sun cream with a minimum of 50 SPF.
+It is best to wear sun cream with a minimum of 50 SPF.
 Make sure it’s reef friendly if going in the water!

 When to Visit.
-The end of Spring in mid October is one of the best times of year to visit tropical north Queensland.
+The end of spring in mid October is one of the best times of year to visit Tropical North Queensland.
 The temperature is warm, days are sunny and waters are typically calm.

 Getting Around